 - Section 1: Grantseeking and Exempt Organizations

-- Section 2: Program Development and the Logic Model, Researching Grant Opportunities, and Online Resources for Grantseekers
+- Section 2: Program Development and the Logic Model, Researching Grant Opportunities from U.S. grantmakers, and Online Resources for Grantseekers

-- Section 3: Proposal Writing for Foundation and Corporate Grants whcih includes preparing the Problem Statement, Program/Project Description, Evaluation Plan, Site Visits, Writing a Letter of Inquiry, and Corporate Giving Programs (2 assignments)
+- Section 3: Proposal Writing for Foundation and Corporate Grants which includes preparing the Problem Statement, Program/Project Description, Evaluation Plan, Site Visits, Writing a Letter of Inquiry, and Corporate Giving Programs (2 assignments)